lukmuk/em-stuff/FIB-lamella-prep-notes/fib-lamella-prep.md

 Before going to the FIB, you can use Monte-Carlo simulation to get an idea at which sample thicknesses a contrast change appears in the SEM view during final thinning.
 When the sample get thin enough that electrons can penetrate the lamella, secondary electrons will also be emitted from the backside, which causes a contrast change in the SE image.
 The ETD image normally gets brigher, while the TLD signal gets darker when the sample gets electron transparent for a certain e-beam energy.

-The simulation can be done relatively quickly in Casino:
+The simulation can be done relatively quickly in Casino (version 2):

 1. Define your material in the `Sample Definition` menu as a bulk sample (the material density must be known roughly).
 For thin films on a substrate I normally use the substrate material to judge the lamella thickness during the final thinning steps.